 - Planning ESL lessons (includes sample lessons for several levels)

 - Introducing new vocabulary/guided practice

 - Teaching pronunciation

 - Dealing with cultural misunderstanding

 When are workshops taught?

-The Mid-Atlantic Baptist Network offers a workshop in the Laurel/Columbia area twice a year in January and August.
+The Baptist Convention of Maryland/Delaware offers a workshop in the Laurel/Columbia area twice a year in January and August.
 These workshops are usually held on two consecutive Saturdays, weather permitting.
 The cost of these workshops is $25 per person, which includes all materials.

 Are there other opportunities to attend a workshop?

 Yes.
 We work with local churches and associations to schedule additional workshops as requested throughout the year.
 Because the workshop leaders must put so much time into preparing and teaching the workshop, we encourage churches to “go in together” so that each workshop equips at least eight people.
 Our workshop leaders are all volunteers who have other responsibilities and commitments, but they will work with you to find a date that will fit both your schedule and theirs.

 How can our church host a workshop?